bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 This example is pretty simple, and contrived, but it is helpful to understand before we move on.
 The most important thing to remember here is again, the variable `myInstance` contains an **instance of the scope**.

+### Very Important

->We are merely passing the scope to `higherOrder`, which calls it for you.
+`myInstance` contains the scope.
+We are merely passing the scope, contained within the variable `myInstance` to `higherOrder`, which calls it for you.